conan-io/docs/howtos/other_languages_package_manager/python.rst

 ===============================

-Conan is a C and C++ package manager, and to deal with the vast variability of C and C++ build systems, compilers, configurations, etc., it was designed with a great flexibility in mind, trying to let the users do almost what they want.
+Conan is a C and C++ package manager, and to deal with the vast variability of C and C++ build systems, compilers, configurations, etc., it was designed to be extremely flexible, to allow users the freedom to configure builds in virtually any manner required.
 This is one of the reasons to use Python as the scripting language for Conan package recipes.

 With this flexibility, Conan is able to do very different tasks: package